-In 2021, tuition for full-time students at Northland Community and Technical College was $10,871 a year.
-On average, colleges raise tuition about 3 percent each year.
+In 2022, tuition for full-time students at Northland Community and Technical College was $5,435 a year for in-state students and $5,435 a year for out-of-state students.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 Attending a school where you qualify for in-state tuition can save on the overall cost of college.
 Be sure to verify your state's rules for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be other criteria as well, depending on the state you and your parents currently live in.